KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-TranslatedMessages.js`: Replace it with `MagicMirror²`.
+3. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-TranslatedMessages.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-TranslinkBrisbane by dekinet](https://github.com/dekinet/MMM-TranslinkBrisbane)